La Fiesta Mexicana

 La Fiesta Mexicana is an admirable work that receives frequent performances from high school and collegiate bands.
 This programmatic piece evokes a variety of styles, depicting fireworks, a parade, a mass (with cantor), a circus, a bullfight, and a mariachi performance.
 In addition to the full band parts, an off-stage ensemble is enlisted in the score.
 This entertaining piece works particularly well when the ensemble has plenty of rhythmically proficient musicians.
 Occasionally, bands abbreviate the performance time by performing selected movements rather than the entire work.

-- Notes from Great Music for Wind Band
+- Program Note from Great Music for Wind Band

 In 1948, H. Owen Reed spent six months in Mexico while on a Guggenheim Fellowship, during which time he studied folk music and composed.
-La Fiesta Mexicana - A Mexican Folk Song Symphony for Concert Band was a result of his time in the country and reflects his observations of the culture.
+La Fiesta Mexicana was a result of his time in the country and reflects his observations of the culture.
 The composer provides these comments: